Abdoul1996/Abdoulfatah/README.md

 # 👋 Hi, I'm Abdoul

 🎓 Graduate Researcher @ [CodeLab, SFSU](https://pleunipennings.wordpress.com/)
-🧬 ML for Biology | Computational Research | PhD-Bound
+🧬 ML for Biology | Computational Research | Biotech Enthusiast
-🔬 Bridging Computer Science & Biology through AI
+🔬 Bridging Computer Science & Biology with AI

 ---

 ## 💡 About Me

 I'm a computer scientist and graduate researcher at [CodeLab](https://pleunipennings.wordpress.com/) at San Francisco State University, where I focus on applying machine learning to real-world biomedical problems.

-I'm deeply passionate about the intersection of computer science and biology, and I’m particularly excited about working in the biotech industry—where I can contribute to innovative research, tools, and solutions that improve lives.
+I'm deeply passionate about the intersection of computer science, biology, and mathematics.
+I'm especially excited about contributing to the biotech industry—helping build innovative research tools and impactful health solutions.
+I've balanced academics with part-time work while earning a competitive NIH fellowship, which supported my research and professional development in computational biology.

-As an immigrant and first-generation researcher, I’ve overcome challenges while balancing part-time work and academics.
-With support from private and federal training fellowships, I’ve built a strong foundation in computational thinking and research.
-I’m committed to collaboration, mentorship, and using AI to drive impact in health and life sciences.
 ---

 ## 🛠️ Tech Stack

 ### Languages